 According to expectation, Don Rigoberto assumes a picnic is always happy.
-However, the hero of Mario Vargas Llosa’s Don Rigoberto’s Note Books stretches his imagination not to believe otherwise.
+However, the hero of Vargas Llosa’s Don Rigoberto’s Note Books stretches his imagination not to believe otherwise.

 Problems are immediate: the heat in Lima is sweltering, the polluted air is dense, and traffic crawls.
-They lose the route to the Rímac River in Chaclacayo, and when they find it, wander into a local garbage dump and outdoor latrine.
+They lose the route to the Rímac River in Chaclacayo, and when they find it, they wander into a local garbage dump and an outdoor latrine.
 Though none of these unfortunate facts conforms “to the pastoral expedition anticipated by Don Rigoberto,” he is “armed with unassailable patience and a crusader’s optimism.”
 With uncharacteristic optimism, he persuades the incredulous Lucrecia and Fonchito “not to be disheartened by difficult circumstances.”

 Featured Image: A Merry Company on the Banks of the Rímac (1780/1805ca.)
 Oil on Canvas.
 Brooklyn Museum of Art.
-Two centuries before Rigoberto’s picnic, an unidentified artist of the Lima School painted A Merry Company on the Banks of the Rímac a happy picnic in which elegant aristocrats engage in lovemaking.
+Two centuries before Rigoberto’s picnic, an unidentified artist of the Lima School painted A Merry Company on the Banks of the Rímac, a happy picnic in which elegant aristocrats engage in lovemaking.
 Perhaps a scene such as this was the source of Rigoberto’s expectation.

-See: Mario Vargas Llosa.
+See Mario Vargas Llosa.
 The Notebooks of Don Rigoberto.
 Translated by Edith Grossman, New York: Farrar, Straus & Giroux, 1998